-Options such as a doggie daycare or a kennel.
+Options such as a doggie daycare or a kennel are great when you’re gone for a few days.
 Most daycares are well equipped to board your Golden Retriever for days and offer both services.

 Or consider hiring someone to watch your dog while gone.
 Many teenagers will sit for dogs, not different from kids.

 Alternately, many dog walkers also offer sitting services and may take your dog in their home for a few days or provide the service at your home.

 For example, we recently had a wedding to attend out of town.
 So, while we expected to be home to pick up Bailey, we advised the daycare that we would text them to let them know if we were running late.

 In that way, we had the option of leaving BAR overnight, where we knew he’d be cared for safely.